minglingo/minglingo/README.md

 ![](https://github.com/minglingo/minglingo/workflows/Node%20CI/badge.svg)

-**MINGLINGO** is a pure JavaScript application to play bingo game by scanning QR code of party participants.
+**MINGLINGO** is a pure JavaScript (client-side) application to play bingo game by scanning QR code of party participants.

 # How to play

-The party organizer:
+The party organizer: :sunglasses:

 1. Edit `src/config.ts` to update bingo values.
 2. `npm run build` and publish build output to your hosting server.
 3. `npm run generate` to generate QR codes and distribute them to participants.

-The party participants:
+The party participants: :couple: :family: :dog: :cat:

 1. Get your QR code and put it on your namecard.
 2. Access the hosted application and get your bingo sheet.